Oman · Close Protection & Executive Security

 Bodyguard Hire

-Licensed close protection officers for senior executives, visiting dignitaries, and HNWI clients visiting Muscat for business or personal purposes.
+Licensed close protection officers for senior executives, visiting dignitaries, and HNWI clients visiting Muscat for business or private purposes.

 Executive Protection

-Full security details for corporate executives and government officials attending major conferences, investment forums, or bilateral meetings in Oman.
+Full security details for corporate executives and government officials attending investment forums, bilateral meetings, and major conference events in Oman.

 Security Drivers

-Vetted drivers for Muscat city movement, Muscat International Airport transfers, and intercity movement to Salalah and Sohar.
+Vetted drivers for Muscat International Airport transfers, city movement, and intercity travel to Salalah, Sohar, and the Duqm Special Economic Zone.

 Residential Security